delendum-xyz/zk-knowledge/index.md

   <p align="center">An ongoing knowledge base for ZKP domain knowledge.</p>
 </div>

+### Goal

+This knowledge base maintains the information related to state of the art research on ZKP, open questions, ideas, applications, and future development directions.
+It also provides a platform for people to share knowledge, expertise and best engineering practice

 ### News

 - **Oct 31 - Nov 1 2022** The Crypto Economics Security Conference (CESC) [[Website]](https://cesc.io/)